flyingmachine/brave-clojure-web/content/do-things.md

 #### Destructuring

-You don't have to use destructuring now.
-If you find it too complicated, feel free to skip ahead and come back to this section later.
-It will always be here for you!

 The basic idea behind destructuring is that it lets you concisely bind *symbols* to *values* within a *collection*.
 Let's look at a basic
 example: